 Don’t forget to check the downspouts for any blockages.
 If they are blocked, water won’t be able to drain properly and can lead to overflow leaks.
 Clear out any debris and make sure water flows freely through them.
 Water should be diverted at least ten feet away from the house to prevent any foundational problems.
 If it is pooling, you may need to reconsider your diverters or take note of anything that could be causing the pooling and fix it immediately.

 Installation is as easy as measuring the length and width of your gutters and placing the correctly sized GutterBrush inside.
 Maintenance time afterward will dramatically decrease as you will only have to occasionally shake out the brush in a problem area and inspect your gutters every so often for any structural issues.
-GutterBrush maintains the integrity of your gutters since they don’t weigh them down or require any drilling or fastening to keep them in place.
+GutterBrush leaf guard maintains the integrity of your gutters since they don’t weigh them down or require any drilling or fastening to keep them in place.
 For the value, they truly are the best gutter protectors on the market.

-If you install GutterBrush before the leaves fall, then you won’t have to worry about clearing your gutters again before winter.
+If you install the GutterBrush leaf guard system before the leaves fall, then you won’t have to worry about clearing your gutters again before winter.
 As the snow melts on your roof, the water will flow through your clear gutters and not get caught behind any debris.
 The worst time for doing gutter maintenance is in the middle of a freezing cold winter.
 Although GutterBrush, or any other gutter protection system for that matter, won’t totally prevent the formation of ice dams, the dark bristles will absorb the sunlight and help melt those ice dams quickly, helping to reduce the strain on your gutters during those winter months.